rocket-pool/old.docs.rocketpool.net/src/guides/atlas/credit.md

 The second set of lines here is the relevant one: they tell you that you have enough ETH in your credit balance to cover this deposit *and that it is available for use*, so it will use the balance automatically and won't require any supplemental ETH from your node wallet.

-See [the availability secion below](#credit-availability) for details on credit balance availability.
+See [the availability section below](#credit-availability) for details on credit balance availability.

 ## Viewing your Current Credit Balance